George Best: Manchester United

 "It's been a joke on the circuit ever since.
 You know, I'm on one side of the street, George Best is on the other.
 He nods to me and I dive under a bus."

 — — Northampton goalkeeper Kim Book on the jibes he has faced since being fooled by Best's feint in a 1970 FA Cup game against Manchester United.
 Best's six goal performance in the game was voted No. 26 on Channel 4's list of the 100 Greatest Sporting Moments.

 United improved slightly under new boss Wilf McGuinness, but still only managed an eighth-place finish in the 1969–70 season.
 Best hit 23 goals, including an FA Cup record six goals in an 8–2 win over Northampton Town in a mud-bath at the County Ground on 7 February 1970.
 Best's sixth goal saw him go one on one with Northampton goalkeeper Kim Book.
 Best made a feint to go right which put Book on his backside, before he went left and walked the ball into the net.
 Book states:

 I remember thinking George was going to go one way, but he dropped his shoulder and went the other, and by then I was already on the deck.
 He was just too good for me.

 Best's six goal performance earned him an invitation to No 10 Downing Street from UK Prime Minister Harold Wilson, who had also regularly written fan letters to him.
 In 2002 the British public voted Best's record breaking performance No. 26 in the list of the 100 Greatest Sporting Moments.
 Busby returned as manager in December 1970, though the 1970–71 season also ended without a trophy.
-Best began to get into trouble with his discipline: he was fined by the Football Association for receiving three bookings for misconduct, and he was suspended by United for two weeks after missing his train to Stamford Bridge so as to spend a weekend with actress Sinéad Cusack.
+Best began to get into trouble with his discipline: he was fined by the Football Association for receiving three bookings for misconduct and was suspended by United for two weeks after missing his train to Stamford Bridge so as to spend a weekend with actress Sinéad Cusack.